About Christ Church

 Geared for growth

 There is substantial lay involvement at Christ Church in every area, including worship.
-We aim to develop the ministry of all church members, of all ages and backgrounds.
+Christ Church is part of LYCIG (Leading your church into growth) and we aim to develop lay leadership across all ages.

-Ongoing ministry is the task of the Ministry Team, led by our vicar, Sarah, with nine members, some with a particular area of responsibility, such as welcome ministry or house groups.
-Christ Church is served by a curate as well as three lay ministers (known as readers).
+Ongoing ministry is the task of the Ministry Team, led by our vicar, Sarah, with ten members, some with a particular area of responsibility, such as welcome ministry or LYFE groups.

 Our ministry with children and young people